Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Why Thru-Hikers Choose Double Wall Tents

-Double-wall tents make excellent shelters from consistent rainfall, these tents are typically freestanding or semi-freestanding tents that come with poles to set them up.
+Double-wall tents make excellent shelters from consistent rainfall, and these tents are typically freestanding or semi-freestanding tents with poles to set them up.

-Many thru-hikers like to have freestanding tents so they can adjust after setup and know their tent will work should they break a trekking pole.
+Many thru-hikers like freestanding tents to adjust after setup and know their tent will work should they break a trekking pole.

-When you are out on the trail hiking day after day for weeks on end you need to have the perfect place to end your day at.
+When you are out on the trail hiking day after day for weeks on end, you need to have the perfect place to end your day.

 There are many times when a freestanding tent will help you easily adjust your spot for maximum airflow or minimum drafts into the tent.

-For nearly all these tents, you will have SilPoly or SilNylon as the material used to make the tent, both of these are durable and much less expensive than DCF, many times being nearly 50% lesser in cost.
+For nearly all these tents, you will have SilPoly or SilNylon as the material used to make the tent; both are durable and much less expensive than DCF, many times being nearly 50% lesser in cost.

 Seasonality Matters on Tent Choices

-Knowing the season in which you are thru-hiking is vitally important if you spend your nights in a double or single-wall tent.
-The majority of hikers should choose a DCF or SilPoly tent if they will encounter more wet weather conditions.
+Knowing the season you are thru-hiking is crucial if you spend your nights in a double or single-wall tent.
+Most hikers should choose a DCF or SilPoly tent if they encounter more wet weather conditions.

 3-Season Tent